Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Introduction

+We [Koi1,2] introduced the notion of a complex equifocal submanifold as a (properly embedded) complete submanifold with flat section, trivial normal holonomy group and parallel complex focal structure, where the parallel complex focal structure means that the tangential focal structures of the complexification $M^{\bf c}(\subset G^{\bf c}/K^{\bf c})$ of $M(\subset G/K)$ move to one another under the parallel translations with respect to the normal connection of $M^{\bf c}$.
+For a submanifold $M$ with flat section and trivial normal holonomy group, it is complex equifocal if and only if, for any parallel normal vector field $\widetilde v$ of $M$, the set of all the complex focal radii of $M$ along the normal geodesic $\gamma_{\widetilde v_x}$ with $\gamma'_{\widetilde v_x}(0)=\widetilde v_x$ is independent of the choice of $x\in M$.

-Since focal submanifolds of $M$ through the lowest dimensional stratum of $\partial C$ are reflective (hence minimal), it follows from the statement (i) of Facts 3 and 4 that $M$ collapses to a minimal focal submanifold of $M$ after finitely many times of collapses along the mean curvature flows.
-Note that any isoparametric submanifold in a Euclidean space is a principal orbit of some s-representation and any irreducible equifocal submanifold of codimension greater than one in a symmetric space of compact type is a principal orbit of some Hermann action (i.e., the action of a symmetric subgroup of the isometry group of the symmetric space).
-The author ([Koi1]) introduced the notion of a complex equifocal submanifold in a symmetric space $G/K$ of non-compact type as a generalized notion of an equifocal submanifold in the symmetric space and he ([Koi3]) introduced the notion of a proper complex equifocal submanifold as a complex equifocal submanifold having a good complex focal structure, where "good complex focal structure" means that the focal structure of the complexification of the submanifold at any point $x_0$ consists of infinitely many complex hyperplanes in the normal space at $x_0$ and that the group generated by the complex reflections of order two with respect to the complex hyperplanes is discrete.
-Let $H$ be a symmetric subgroup of $G$.
-The natural action of $H$ to $G/K$ is called a Hermann type action.
-He has recently shown the following facts.
+We ([Koi3]) introduced the notion of a proper complex equifocal submanifold as a complex equifocal submanifold having a good complex focal structure, where "good complex focal structure" means that the focal structure of the complexification of the submanifold at any point $x_0$ consists of infinitely many complex hyperplanes in the normal space at $x_0$ and that the group generated by the complex reflections of order two with respect to the complex hyperplanes is discrete.